neowisard/k8s-taiga/README.md

-# k8s-taiga
+# k8s-taiga , kubernetes taiga deploy for GITLAB -CI and GITLAB regisrtry
+This code build and push containers to your regstry.
+It enables Google OAUTH2 login, or Gitlab OAUTH2, or public register with limited domains.

+Next step - use Helm to deploy this to your K8S.

+#make it in helm
+helm install --dry-run --debug

-A helm chart to deploy taiga.
+A helm chart to deploy taiga with gitlab-ci.
 Works in conjunction with the taiga-container-build project (which provides the containers).

-It enables Google OAUTH2 login
+#params

+Make your changes  -

+/frontend/scripts/entrypoint.sh

+/values.yaml

+/.gitlab-ci.yml

 ## Usage